j33n/HashtagMate/README.md

 <img src="https://image.ibb.co/f5OUGb/Logomakr_2_K48_OH.png" width="200" alt="HashTagMate"/>

+## Accessibility

+* You can access our frontend that consumes an Express API using ReactJS and NextJS at [HashTagMate](https://hashtagmate.herokuapp.com)

+* You can follow HashTagMate twitter activities at [ImRwanda](https://twitter.com/ImRwanda)

 ## About HashTagMate

 **HashTagMate** is an app that is meant to sort tweets based on hashtags and has the ability to retweet them.